DUNE/LArWrapperExample/_sources/CollectionCreator.rst.txt

             "dune_mc.gen_fcl_filename": "prodgenie_nutau_dune10kt_1x2x6.fcl"
     }

 Making datasets
 ---------------

-    a good way to make a dataaet specification is to
+    a good way to make a dataset specification is to

     - take metacat metadata from a file